 This narrative or performative relation with the historical dimension – which combines the “withdrawal of the universal artistic elements of production” with “documentation of artists’ lives” – is the matrix of works like the first installation, Deja vu.
 New Year 1870 in Villa Mamontov at Abramtsevo (1992), in which the members of Brigataes represent themselves in large photographic panels as Peredvizhniki (i.e. the Itinerants or Peddlers, a group of Russian realist artists of the second half of the nineteenth century), or the installation presented in 2015 at the National Archaeological Museum in Naples, The Greatest Artist in the World, which documents with realistic detail an archaeological find and a twentieth-century anthropological discovery at Cumae which, in fact, never really happened.

-Cittàlimbo Archives (2015), the work by Brigataes presented in the context of the collection of the Madre (Per_forming a collection: for an art archive in Campania #2) and produced by the Fondazione Banco di Napoli, a partner in the project, occupies a diffused and liminal space-time within the museum, entering not only into the exhibition rooms – where it creates a dialogue with the other works in the project Per_ forming a collection – but also into the service areas of the museum itself.
+Cittàlimbo Archives (2015), the work by Brigataes presented at Madre in the context of the project Per_forming a collection.
+For an art archive in Campania and produced by the Fondazione Banco di Napoli, occupies a diffused and liminal space-time within the museum, entering not only into the exhibition rooms – where it creates a dialogue with the other works in the project Per_ forming a collection – but also into the service areas of the museum itself.
 On ten television monitors scattered between the ticket office and the entrance to the library, cafeteria, the galleries on the second floor, the bathrooms, the connecting stairs between the floors, appear the faces of men and women, mute video traces broadcast in a loop.
 In the Library reading room on the first floor, the work takes on the appearance of a possible unified archive: at the center of some of the television monitors batteries (some lit with a flickering effect, others switched off), a monitor transmits the same video traces glimpsed while visiting the museum but, in this case, with the sound turned on: sitting on a chair and using a trackpad, it is possible for the museum visitor to interact with the “screen shot” that appears on the main screen and select the “program” to follow.
 In fact, Brigataes’ works are neither “television programs” nor “computer screenshots”, but documents of an audio-visual archive in the process of formation, oscillating between past and present, history and stories, criticism and storytelling.

 By collecting the testimonies of the protagonists (artists, critics, curators, gallery owners and collectors) who conceived and produced, wrote and exhibited widely and collected art history in Naples from 1950 to 1980, Cittàlimbo Archives possesses a hypertext of the museum collection itself, furnishing it not only with the support of a contextual documentation, but giving expression – with all the scope of openness and ambiguity this entails, even in relation to the critical distance of the museum function – to the protagonists themselves.
 Their stories are those that, in Naples, have helped constitute the art history of three decades.
 Starting in 2010, Brigataes recorded hundreds of these testimonies which, forming a kaleidoscopic whole, compose what in the meantime has indeed become the history of contemporary art in Naples.
 By accumulating a multiple memory, intersubjective and fluctuating between historical data and personal opinion, the conscious and unconscious strategy of repression, Brigataes raised its questions during actual visits, triggering reactions and activating diversified mechanisms of narrative.
 All this, taken together, renders the complexity of historical events and a cultural environment crucial for the transformation of Italian art in the late twentieth century, as well as the very identity of the museo Madre, which has the task of storing and transmitting them.